open0x20/api-atac/README.md

-# api-ytv-converter
+# api-atac
-A RESTful API to download, convert and enhance media files.
+A RESTful API to download, convert and enhance non-copyright-protected media files.

 ### Dependencies
  - PHP 7.2 or higher
  - FFMPEG globally installed
  - wget, ps, grep, mv, rm and mkdir globally installed
+ - cli invokable tools for your specific sources

 ### Endpoints
 A better description can be found in the *swagger.json* file.